Tera-bytes/CTF-s-solutions/PACTF_2019/DOS_attack_part_two/README.md

 Then I found the flag to be the third one:
 # flag{Dos_Funded_Actor}

 Yeah I know that was a pretty crazy assumption (as the flag could easily not have been part of those 8).
-Anyways, you could easily add a few more lines to my code to get the total number of collisions of each file, and then extract the one with the highest collision (see https://github.com/Ptomerty/ctf-dump/tree/master/pactf-2019/denial-of-searching-2 for such an approach)
+Anyways, you could easily add a few more lines to my code to get the total number of collisions of each file, and then extract the one with the highest collisions (see https://github.com/Ptomerty/ctf-dump/tree/master/pactf-2019/denial-of-searching-2 for such an approach)